AlexShem/mathmodels_and_diff_equations_23-24/Seminar 07 - week 14/README.md

 Plot the $C$ and $L_2$ norms for each grid size.
 Use logarithmic scaling if necessary to better visualize the results.

-## Section: Coefficients of Computational Schemes
+## Coefficients of Computational Schemes

 This section outlines the coefficients used in three computational schemes: the Explicit Euler Scheme, the Crank-Nicolson Scheme, and the Compact Scheme.
 These coefficients are crucial for the stability and accuracy of numerical solutions to differential equations.